Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tools/draw.rst

    :class: refbox

    :Mode:      Draw Mode
    :Panel:     :menuselection:`Tool Shelf --> Tools --> Draw Tools --> Draw`

-The Draw tool can be used to draw freehand strokes.
+The Draw tool can be used to draw free-hand strokes.

 Usage
 =====

-TODO2.8
+TODO2.8.